Yizhuangzhou/F1RT/README.md

 # Data description

-The data directory contains data for MAG reconstruction.
+The data directory contains required data for MAG reconstruction.

-The bin directory contains Perl programs for MAG reconstruction.
+The bin directory contains all required Perl programs for MAG reconstruction.

 The Scripts directory contains all scripts for MAG reconstruction.